openstack/nova-specs/specs/yoga/approved/integration-with-off-path-network-backends.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ``Proposed Change`` section discusses adding a service version constant
-(``SUPPORT_VNIC_TYPE_SMARTNIC``) and an instance build-time check across all
+(``SUPPORT_VNIC_TYPE_REMOTE_MANAGED``) and an instance build-time check across
-cells.
-For operators, the upgrade impact will be such that this feature will
+all cells.
+For operators, the upgrade impact will be such that this feature
-not be possible to use until all Nova Compute services will be upgraded to
+will not be possible to use until all Nova Compute services will be upgraded to
 support this service version.

 Neutron integration
 ~~~~~~~~~~~~~~~~~~~

-This section focuses on operational concerns with regards to Neutron being able to support instances booted with the ``VNIC_TYPE_SMARTNIC`` port type.
+This section focuses on operational concerns with regards to Neutron being able to support instances booted with the ``VNIC_TYPE_REMOTE_MANAGED`` port type.

-At the time of writing, only the OVS mechanism driver supports [13]_ ``VNIC_TYPE_SMARTNIC`` ports but only if a particular configuration option is set in the Neutron OpenvSwitch Agent (which was done for Ironic purposes, not Nova [14]_).
+At the time of writing, only the OVS mechanism driver supports [13]_ ``VNIC_TYPE_REMOTE_MANAGED`` ports but only if a particular configuration option is set in the Neutron OpenvSwitch Agent (which was done for Ironic purposes, not Nova [14]_).

 Therefore, in the absence of mechanism drivers that would support ports of that type or when the mechanism driver is not configured to handle ports of that